Skip to content

 • If you take Forensic Accounting, investigative techniques to identify financial corruption, asset misappropriation and financial statement misrepresentation

-• Upon completion, you will meet the academic requirements for many different types of accounting certifications, such as Certified Fraud Examiner (CFE) and Certified Internal Auditor (CIA).
+• Upon completion, meeting the academic requirements for many different types of accounting certifications, such as Certified Fraud Examiner (CFE) and Certified Internal Auditor (CIA).
 Almost all certifications require additional post-bachelor's work experience and test preparations

 • Forensic Accountant